Boxeh/delet/README.md

 **Full `package.json` file can now be found [here](https://github.com/Boxeh/delet-docs/blob/master/package.json)!**

 ### License (MIT)
 *Subject to change.
-Can be found in the appropriately named `License` file.*
+More information can be found in the appropriately named `License` file.*